-- An explanation of our records of service lines providing water to the child care program
+- Verify the material of service lines providing water to the facility

-To be an effective partner, GCWW will need the following from the child care program:
+To be an effective partner, the child care provider will:

-- Thorough sampling plan, clearly identifying all drinking and cooking water outlets
+- Create a sampling plan that identifies all drinking and cooking water outlets

-- Collection of samples following the sampling protocol outlined in the 3Ts Guidelines
+- Collect samples following the protocol outlined in the U.S. EPA document

-- Review of the sample results with GCWW
+- Review the test results with GCWW staff

 See Frequently Asked Questions below.